Sammaye/MongoYii-test/protected/extensions/MongoYii/readme.md

 	Yii::app()->mongodb->getConnection()->getSomething();

-`EMongoClient` is also designed to handle full write concern and read preferences in a compatible manner with all verisons of the driver.
+`EMongoClient` is also designed to handle full write concern and read preferences in a compatible manner with all versions of the driver.

-**Note:**The component within your configuration MUST be called `mongodb` otherwise you will need to feed the component in manually into each of your models.
+**Note:** The models will by default seek a `mongodb` component within your configuration so please make sure that unless you modify the extension, or use it without active record, to make your default (master) connection be a component called `mongodb`.

 ### Write Concern (formally "safe" writes)

 This extension uses the new `w` variable globally to handle the level of write concern you wish to impose on MongoDB.

-By default the extension will assume acked writes, this means `safe=true` or `w=1` depending on the version of your driver.
-To change this simply add `w` to your `mongodb` components configuration and give it a value according to the PHP documentation: http://php.net/manual/en/mongo.writeconcerns.php
+By default the extension will assume acknowledged writes, this means `safe=true` or `w=1` depending on the version of your driver.
+To change this simply add `w` to your `mongodb` components configuration and give it a value according to the [PHP documentation](http://php.net/manual/en/mongo.writeconcerns.php).

-For those using the 1.3.x series of the driver there is also a `j` option which can be set to either `true` or `false` within the configuration which allows you to control whether or not the write is journal acked.
+For those using the 1.3.x series of the driver there is also a `j` option which can be set to either `true` or `false` within the configuration which allows you to control whether or not the write is journal acknowledged.

-**Note:** Write Concern is abstracted from the driver itself to make this variable compatible across all verisons of the driver so please use the configuration or the `EmongoClient` `w` and
+**Note:** Write Concern is abstracted from the driver itself to make this variable compatible across all versions of the driver so please use the configuration or the `EMongoClient` `w` and
-`j` class variables to set the write concern when you need to otherwise that write concern will not be used within active record.
+`j` class variables to set the write concern when you need to, otherwise that write concern will not be used within active record.

 **Note:** Write Concern works differently when you touch the database directly and the write concern issued within the `EMongoCLient` class will have no effect.
 Instead you should always ensure in this case you specify the write concern manually according to your driver version.